 4. Provide Excellent Customer Service and Marketing

 Your kennel’s success hinges on how well you deliver customer service.
-When customers are happy, they’re more likely to return, recommend you to others, and leave positive reviews that help attract new clients.
-Here are a few tips to ensure you’re providing excellent service:
+When customers are happy, they are more likely to return, recommend you to others, and leave positive reviews that help attract new clients.
+Here are a few tips to ensure you are providing excellent service:

-- Clear Communication: Keep your clients informed about their pets’ well-being while they’re with you.
+- Clear Communication: Keep your clients informed about their pet’s well-being while they are with you.
 Offering updates through photos or videos is a great way to reassure pet owners and show them that their dogs are in good hands.

 - Online Booking and Payment: Offer an online booking system to simplify the process for customers.
 This system allows clients to book and pay for services in advance, making the entire experience more convenient.